 Increasingly pastors, church leaders, and community workers, are called to welcome and support people of all ages with disabilities and mental health challenges, as well as family members who provide care (parents, spouses, adult children).
 It can be challenging to know how to respond.
 This certificate program explores the practical, theological, and ethical challenges many faith communities face as they strive to be inclusive and equitable.
 Together, along with experts in the field, we will explore ways communities of faith can welcome and celebrate the full participation and leadership of all members, particularly those who live with disabilities and mental health challenges.

-The Certificate in Disability, Inclusive Ministry, and Christian Faith allows adult learners the opportunity to pursue subject-focused, remote, part-time study that can be completed in a concentrated timeframe.
+The Certificate in Disability, Inclusive Ministry, and Christian Faith allows adult learners the opportunity to participate in subject-focused, remote, part-time, non-credit seminars that can be completed in a concentrated timeframe.
 You are welcome to take as few as one or two courses based on your time and interest, or you can complete three courses and a capstone project focused on a topic or project of your choice to earn a Certificate in Disability, Inclusive Ministry, and Christian Faith.

 Who is this certificate for?